henrikrexed/Otel_Lab_guide/content/02_collector_pipeline/01_trace_pipeline/index.md

 ### Step 3.
 Export the generated spans to Dynatrace

 1. Update the current trace pipeline
-   In the OpenTelemtry Collector pipeline , edit  `openTelemetry-manifest.yaml` to export the spans to :
+   In the OpenTelemetry Collector pipeline , edit  `openTelemetry-manifest.yaml` to export the spans to :
-      -The logs of the collector
+      - The logs of the collector
       - Dynatrace OpenTelemtry Trace ingest API

    ```bash